Azure Mountain: Azure tower

 In 1914, the Conservation Commission built a wood fire lookout tower on the mountain.
 In 1918, the Conservation Commission replaced it with a 35 ft Aermotor LS40 steel tower.
 There is an inscription on one of the legs of the tower that reads "W. H. Finley, Keeseville, 7/29/1918".
 The tower ceased fire lookout operations at the end of the 1979 fire season.
 The Azure Mountain Fire Observation Station was listed on the National Register of Historic Places on September 28, 2001, and also appears on the National Historic Lookout Register.
-The first meeting of the of Azure Mountain Friends took place in November 2001, to organize restoration of the tower.
+The first meeting of the Azure Mountain Friends took place in November 2001, to organize restoration of the tower.
 The tower was completely restored from 2002 to 2003, and was officially opened on Sept.
 27, 2003.
 A new map was created and installed in the cab using the original metal supports.
 An estimated 8,000 to 10,000 people visit Azure Mountain each year.